MicrosoftDocs/quantum-docs/articles/quickstart-command-line-local.md

 The Microsoft Quantum Development Kit contains several [quantum simulators](xref:microsoft.quantum.machines.overview) that allow you to test and run quantum programs locally, without having to access the Azure Quantum service.

+## Prerequisites

+Set up your preferred local environment per the instructions in [Set up a Q# standalone environment](xref:microsoft.quantum.install-qdk.overview.standalone).

+## Run a Q# program

-Follow the instructions on the tab corresponding to your development environment that you created during [set up](xref:microsoft.quantum.install-qdk.overview.standalone).
+Follow the instructions on the tab corresponding to your development environment that you created during set up.

 ### [Jupyter Notebooks](#tab/tabid-jupyter)